 Angus and Gabi spoke at length about their collaboration on The Raft, Perth’s new floating events space currently parked at Elizabeth Quay.
 Keen to avoid anything overtly nautical, Gabi devised a sophisticated scheme that lightly nods to its maritime context, whilst RM provided a range of elegant furniture that will withstand the harsh environment.
 Together they have created a space that is both robust and beautiful.

 Gabi says that what she likes most about working with Angus and the team at RM is their flexibility – they have a keen eye for design but are willing to give anything a go.
 As well as providing bespoke solutions to individual projects, RM has just launched their first range of made-to-order furniture.
-If you’re anything like us at DF, you’re going to spend the next 6 months ruminating over which piece to buy first.
+If you’re anything like the DesignFreo team, you’re going to spend the next 6 months ruminating over which piece to buy first.

 We’d like to thank all of you who ventured out to an untested location on a chilly night.
-Conversation #2 exceeded our expectations – both in the generosity of our speakers and the way the audience connected with what they had to say.
-DF is here to build meaningful connections between designers, makers and the general public.
+Conversation #2 exceeded our expectations, both in the generosity of our speakers and the way the audience connected with what they had to say.
+DesignFreo is here to build meaningful connections between designers, makers and the general public.
 We’ll be hosting more of these conversations in the near future – join our mailing list if you haven’t done so already!

 Photography by Dean Smith